awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

      + `eks.amazonaws.com/sourceLaunchTemplateId=$launchTemplateId`
      + `eks.amazonaws.com/sourceLaunchTemplateVersion=$launchTemplateVersion`

-1. Marks a node as unschedulable and labels the node with `node.kubernetes.io/exclude-from-external-load-balancers=true` to avoid scheduling new pods and to remove the node from load balancers before terminating the node\.
+1. It marks nodes as unschedulable to avoid scheduling new pods\.
+It also labels nodes with `node.kubernetes.io/exclude-from-external-load-balancers=true` to remove the nodes from load balancers before terminating the nodes\.

 The following are known reasons which lead to a `NodeCreationFailure` error in this phase:
 + **Insufficient capacity in the Availability Zone** – There is a possibility that the Availability Zone might not have capacity of requested instance types\.
 It's recommended to configure multiple instance types while creating a managed node group\.